What is sleep apnea?

 Diagnosis and treatment

-If you think you suffer from sleep apnea, it is essential to undergo a test to accurately determine the diagnosis.
+If you think you suffer from sleep apnea or another sleep disorder, it is essential to undergo a test to accurately determine the diagnosis.

 Polysomnography is the primary test used in this regard.
-However, in most cases, sleep cardio-respiratory polygraphy is very effective in determining if you have it.
+However, in most cases, cardiorespiratory polygraphy is very effective in determining if you suffer of sleep apnea.
 During one night, in the comfort of your bed, a small device records your respiratory rate, oxygen levels, pulse, thoracic and abdominal movements, as well as your snoring.
 This data will then be analyzed to scientifically determine if you suffer from sleep apnea.

 The home treatment that is probably the most effective and widely used for obstructive sleep apnea is the CPAP machine (Continuous Positive Airway Pressure).

-A CPAP is a device that continuously delivers air into the airways through a tube and a mask that must be placed over the nose, mouth, or both simultaneously (full-face, nasal, oral, or nasal pillow).
+A CPAP is a device that continuously sends air pressure into the airways through a tube and a mask that must be placed over the nose, mouth, or both simultaneously (full-face, nasal, oral, or nasal pillow).

 The device is equipped with a turbine that propels air at a pressure predefined by your specialist.
 This projected air creates enough pressure to keep the tissues of the throat and mouth properly positioned, preventing the airways from collapsing or closing; thus significantly reducing apneas.
 Snoring is also nonexistent with the device in place.